-Possible data collection techniques for fieldwork could include observing, field sketching, taking photographs or drawing story maps.
+Fieldwork opportunities may be provided at a site in the local area.
+Possible data collection techniques for fieldwork could include: observing, field sketching, taking photographs for labelling and annotating and labelling field maps.

 Consider the use of spatial technologies

 It is recommended but not mandated that spatial technologies are used in the classroom when undertaking geographical inquiry.